Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 339:
 - By ML500.
-- Design heavily based on "Pusheen the Cat".
+- Remake inspired by Pusheen the Cat.

 cube 340:
 - By ML500.
-- Design based on Ambus from Doors (Roblox).
+- Remake inspired by Ambush, an entity from the Roblox game: Doors.

 cube 341:
 - By ML500.